wso2/docs-mi/en/docs/reference/connectors/iso8583-connector/iso8583-inbound-endpoint-example.md

        </log>
    </sequence>
    ```
-## Exporting Integration Logic as a CApp
+## Export integration logic as a CApp
 In order to export the project, refer to the [build and export the carbon application]({{base_path}}/develop/deploy-artifacts/#build-and-export-the-carbon-application) guide.

 ## Deployment